 The introduction of snowmobiles to this region was somewhat revolutionary as it allowed rapid access to remote areas.
 Efficiency aside though, they are also exceptionally good fun and a major trip highlight for the majority of our guests.
 Today, after a full instruction and safety briefing, your guide will lead you on a thrilling snowmobile safari which is sure to be an unforgettable experience.

-You adventure will last around five hours and cover 60 to 80km of the expansive snow covered landscape, during which you will also enjoy lunch over an open fire.
+Your adventure will last around five hours and cover 60 to 80km of the expansive snow-covered landscape, during which you will also enjoy lunch over an open fire.
 As you speed through snow-covered forests and across frozen lakes you will be able to gain a very real sense of the full scale of the Lappish wilds.
+You need to be over 18 and have a full driving licence to drive a snowmobile; Children aged 15 and above can travel as passengers at the discretion of the guides.

-Today’s itinerary has been left open for you to relax and enjoy the relaxing silence of your surroundings.
-You may of course, wish to do something a little more exciting and if this is the case then there are a variety of additional activities which you can book locally such as guided cross country skiing, snowmobiling, snowshoeing or dog sledding.
-The choice is entirely yours.
+Today’s itinerary has been left open for you and your family to relax and enjoy the peaceful silence of your surroundings.
+You may of course, wish to do something a little more exciting and if this is the case then there are a variety of additional activities which you can book locally such as guided cross-country skiing, snowmobiling, snowshoeing or dog sledding - the choice is entirely yours.
 Alternatively you may choose to spend a night in a snow room at Torassieppi Winter Village.
+We would suggest booking additional activities with us before you travel in order to ensure availability.

 On today’s husky safari you will enjoy a true adventure as you encounter the exceptional connection that exists between the dogs, their musher and environment of this remote corner of the world.